 - the role of the chief executive;

-- executive Directors' remuneration; and
+- independence of directors; and

 - the need for an internal audit function.

 As indicated by the AIC Code, the above exceptions are not believed to be applicable to a self-managed investment company.
+The Company will seem to make appropriate independent appointments once the restructuring of the Company is complete.